ai773/spring-2022/README.md

-# cs492-fall-2017
+# AI599 Special Topics in Machine Learning
-Course Website and Resources for CS492 (Crowdsourcing and Social Computing) in Fall 2017
+Course Website and Resources for AI599 Special Topics in Machine Learning - Deep Learning and Real-world Applications in Fall 2022